hanna-agbanrin/Defund-The-Police/index.md

 In terms of volume, it appears that BLM was the most predominantly used hashtag within our corpus.
 ![image](https://user-images.githubusercontent.com/102752920/161736784-676131d2-bbbf-4bbd-b955-f32c3cd20806.png)

-Similarly in terms of engagement, it appears that #DefundThePolice was the second one that generated the most engagement within our query.
+Similarly in terms of engagement, it appears that #DefundThePolice was the second one that generated the most engagement within our query, with #AbolishThePolice coming third.
 ![image](https://user-images.githubusercontent.com/102752920/161736875-0e6e566b-4c7c-4f43-bc17-ed9e267a336c.png)